 Transparency in the manufacturing supply chain better enables TOMS to collaborate with civil societies and other organizations to identify, assess, and avoid actual or potential adverse human rights impacts.
-TOMS commits to publishing finished goods supplier factory information to help assert workers’ human rights, advance ethical business practices and human rights due diligence in the apparel and footwear supply chains, in line with the United Nations Guiding Principles on Business and Human Rights.
-Please see our supplier list here.
+TOMS is committed to publishing finished goods supplier factory information to help advance workers’ human rights, ethical business practices, and human rights due diligence in the apparel, eyewear, and footwear supply chains, in line with the United Nations Guiding Principles on Business and Human Rights.
+Please see our finished goods supplier list here.

 Policies and Contractual Terms and Conditions